 There are several things you should have ready for our visit:

-- Any policies you think I should review.
+- Have your Medicare card on hand and your primary care phsician’s info and any specialists you want to keep so I can make sure they’re in the network for any plan you switch to.
+Please have available any policies you think I should review.
 (If you can’t remember who you are insured with, check your bank statement because you are probably paying them every month).
 If you don’t have the policy, ask them to mail you a copy.
 They should do this for free.
 And you should ask for as many copies as you have beneficiaries so everyone has one.
+You can do this before I arrive.

 - Have other identification and contact information ready, including your drivers licenses and social security numbers.
 The social security number will be needed to check your medical history through the Medical Information Bureau as part of the simplified underwriting process and is subject to HIPPA portability laws.

 - One of the conveniences of in-home visits is the fact that you have your prescriptions right in your medicine cabinet.
-I will need to know what the insured (you or your husband) takes, how long they’ve been taking it and what conditions they have that require it so I can match them only with programs that won’t disqualify them because they take them.
+For life insurance policies, I will need to know what the insured (you or your husband) takes, how long they’ve been taking it and what conditions they have that require it so I can match them only with programs that won’t disqualify them because they take them.
+For health insurance policies, I will only need to know if there are any particular medications or specialists you want me to look up.

-- Think about who you want as beneficiaries and what sort of policies you might like before I arrive, but please be open minded as I might have some very good ideas too.
-Typically, I’ll write one policy for a husband with the wife as the beneficiary and one policy for the wife with the husband as the beneficiary, and when there are children, the children are usually listed as contingent beneficiaries each receiving a portion based on how many children you have.
-You can also list grandchildren and many people also want to leave some portion of their benefits to their favorite charities when they pass, as well.
+- For life insurance policies, think about who you want as beneficiaries and what sort of policies you might like before I arrive.
+Typically, I’ll write one policy for a husband with the wife as the beneficiary and one policy for the wife with the husband as the beneficiary, and when there are children, the children are sometimes listed as contingent beneficiaries each receiving a portion based on how many children you have.
+With some carriers, you can also list grandchildren.
+And also, it isn’t unusual to leave some portion of benefits to a favorite charity.
 This is something you should discuss with your spouse and be in agreement on, at least to some extent, before I arrive.
-Keep in mind that insurance benefits are tax free and creditors won’t have any claim on them.
+Keep in mind that life insurance benefits are tax free and creditors won’t have any claim on them.

 - Work on your budget.
 If you buy more insurance than you can afford, everything will fail because your policy will lapse.
-Typically insurance policies are one of the first household expenses people decide to trim.
-As soon as people go through some financial stress or get tempted to buy something they really want, they convince themselves they can get insurance any time later.
-Not only is that not always true, but it is often more expensive too.
-What’s more, if that happens, then any money they’ve put in so far will be wasted and we’ll have all wasted our time together.
+I make it my goal to save you enough on your health insurance that you can afford a good life insurance policy.
+Typically life insurance policies are one of the first household expenses people decide to trim.
+As soon as people go through some financial stress or get tempted to buy something they really want, they convince themselves they can buy another policy any time later.
+Beware.
+Prices tend to rise every year on life policies, while face values drop.
+I urge you to keep policies you’ve bought early.
+When you terminate a policy, any money you’ve put in so far will be wasted.
 I don’t want that to happen.
-That’s why it’s so important to start every meeting with a budget assessment.
-So, perhaps the most important thing you can do to prepare for my visit is to get your budget started.
+That’s why it’s so important to start every meeting with a budget assessment and a savings plan.
+So, perhaps the most important thing you can do to prepare for my visit is to get your budget figured out.

 Okay.
 Now that you know what to expect, let’s set aside some time.
 You can easily book or cancel and reschedule using the form below.
 I won’t typically answer my phone while I’m visiting families, which is what I’m normally doing all week long, because I’m giving my undivided attention to the people I’m helping, but I do check my schedule between visits.
 So, I’ve found that the best way to reach me while I’m on the road is either online or by text.
 Are you ready to get started?